 Daily drug schedule when controlling cancer pain

-There are things you can do to help you to take your drugs at the right time.
+Here are some practical tips for things you can do to help you to take your drugs at the right time.

-If you are taking several different drugs, you may find it helpful to draw up a chart that lists:
+If you are taking several different drugs, you may find it helpful to write down:

 the drugs you’re taking